econwuyi/eco395m-project-midterm-No-Bugs/README.md

 **File:** `code/analysis.py`
 **Function:** `run_regressions()`

--Perform regression with earnings level as the dependent variable, average ranking, tuition, and their interaction term as explanatory variables, clustering at the state level.
+- Perform regression with earnings level as the dependent variable, average ranking, tuition, and their interaction term as explanatory variables, clustering at the state level.
--Perform regression with earnings level as the dependent variable, average SAT score, tuition, and their interaction term as explanatory variables, clustering at the state level.
+- Perform regression with earnings level as the dependent variable, average SAT score, tuition, and their interaction term as explanatory variables, clustering at the state level.
--Store the empirical results generated from the regression in a CSV file.
+- Store the empirical results generated from the regression in a CSV file.

 **Output File:**  `artifacts/regression.csv`